-ROCHESTER HILLS, Mich. - A Rochester Hills man was in court Tuesday for a preliminary hearing in connection with accusations that he chased a 14-year-old boy away from his porch and fired a shotgun at him after the teen knocked on his door to ask for directions to school.
+ROCHESTER HILLS, Mich. – A Rochester Hills man was in court Tuesday for a probable cause conference in connection with accusations that he chased a 14-year-old boy away from his porch and fired a shotgun toward him after the teen knocked on his door to ask for directions to school.

 Jeffrey Zeigler, 53, is charged with assault with intent to murder and felony firearms violations.

 Deputies responded about 8:20 a.m.
-April 12 to a home in the 2200 block of South Christian Hills Drive after a caller said someone was trying to break into her home.
+Thursday to the home in the 2200 block of South Christian Hills Drive after a caller said someone was trying to break into her home.

 "The caller reported that a black male was trying to break into her house and her husband chased after him into the yard.
 Upon deputies' arrival, it was determined that the husband chased after the male with a 12 gauge shotgun and fired a round toward the fleeing male.
 No injuries were reported," reads a statement from the Sheriff's Office.